-Life insurance is provided by the District for all employees who work at least twenty hours.
-Refer to the Negotiated Agreement for Scottsbluff Education Association and Scottsbluff Schools Classified Association for details.
-Optional additional life insurance is available; for the cost of this insurance, please contact the Business Department.
+Life insurance is provided by the District for all employees who work at least .5 F.T.E. (half-time).
+Refer to the Negotiated Agreement for Scottsbluff Board of Education and Scottsbluff Schools Classified Association for details.
+Optional additional life insurance is available; for the cost of this insurance, please contact the HR Department.